 Advocacy and Capacity Building

-CHRI undertakes advocacy at international level with Commonwealth institutions as well as the UN, including raising awareness of human rights issues and contributing to international standard setting processes.
-This includes regular engagement at Human Rights Council sessions, as well as engagement in UPR processes, and with relevant Special Procedures.
+CHRI undertakes advocacy at international level, engaging through Commonwealth institutions and UN human rights mechanisms, including raising awareness of human rights issues and contributing to international standard setting processes.
+This includes regular engagement at UN Human Rights Council (HRC) sessions, as well as engagement in UPR processes, and with relevant Special Procedures.
 As a Commonwealth Accredited institution, we also engage the Commonwealth Heads of States and Government at CHOGM which is held every two years.

-As part of CHRI’s focus on building capacity of stakeholders and CSOs in Small Island Developing States (SIDS) to understand, navigate and use the UN human rights mechanisms as a tool to support their advocacy for change at national and regional level, CHRI supported representatives from Pacific Island CSOs to attend sessions of the UN Human Rights Council, engage with human rights mechanisms and inter-governmental agencies, liaise with international NGOs, promoting awareness of human rights issues in the region.
+As part of CHRI’s focus on building capacity of stakeholders and CSOs in Small Island Developing States (SIDS) to understand, navigate and use the UN human rights mechanisms as a tool to support their advocacy for change at national and regional level, CHRI supported representatives from Pacific Island CSOs to attend sessions of the HRC, engage with human rights mechanisms and inter-governmental agencies, liaise with international NGOs, promoting awareness of human rights issues in the region.

 As part of this broader programme, in September 2019, CHRI brought civil society representatives from Fiji and Vanuatu to the 42nd session of the HRC in Geneva, to highlight issues of contemporary forms of slavery, in particular the sexual exploitation and trafficking of women and girls in the Pacific, through meetings, dialogues, written and oral statements to the Council, as well as a CHRI organised side-event.
 See the oral statement by Homes of Hope, Fiji and the side event, which was supported by the office of the Special Rapporteur for contemporary forms of slavery, entitled Human Trafficking in the Pacific.
 See also our article published by the Commonwealth Secretariat.